Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 # Multidimensional Indices

-TODO: Replace bullet points in this document with subsections.
+TODO: Split this into multiple pages?

 Unlike [slices](slices-docs) and [integers](integer-indices), which work not only on NumPy arrays but also on built-in Python sequence types such as